Editor

 Randy Souther

-Head of Reference and Research Services at Gleeson Library | Geschke Center, University of San Francisco
+Reference Librarian at Gleeson Library | Geschke Center, University of San Francisco

-For nearly twenty years, Randy Souther has maintained the Joyce Carol Oates web site Celestial Timepiece.
+For nearly thirty years, Randy Souther has maintained the Joyce Carol Oates web site Celestial Timepiece.
 He is also creating the online archive for the nearly four-decade run of Ontario Review, the literary journal edited by Raymond J. Smith & Joyce Carol Oates.

 Editorial Board